top of page

 When applying for a job, if you want to make a lasting impression, it's important that your resume stands out and catches the eyes of potential employers before they even read through your qualifications.

-In doing so, there are certain design tools that you can use to help give your resume a little more personality and flair.
+In doing so, certain design tools can give your resume a little more personality and flair.
 One of these tools is color, which can make your resume pop and do the heavy lifting while conveying specific messages about you as an applicant.

 When applying for a job, if you want to make a lasting impression, it's important that your resume stands out and catches the eyes of potential employers before they even read through your qualifications.

-However, when it comes to resume colors, there are some colors that will help you create a good impression and others that won't.
+However, when it comes to resume colors, some colors will help you create a good impression, while others will hinder your job application.

-In this blog post, we'll answer the most important questions about using colors on a resume, including the best resume colors and the worst resume colors.
-We'll also provide tips on using color on your resume to get noticed by recruiters!
+In this blog post, I'll answer the most important questions about using colors on a resume, including the best and the worst resume colors.
+I'll also share tips on using color on your resume to get noticed by recruiters.
+(As a recruiter, I know what my colleagues look for and like in resumes.)

-So, in the next few minutes, we’ll answer the following questions:
+So, in the next few minutes, I’ll answer the following questions:

 Can you use colors on a resume?